pabloh/pathway/README.md

 #### Error objects

 `Pathway::Error` is a helper class to represent the error description from an failed operation execution (and can be used also for pattern matching as we'll see later).
-It's use is completely optional, but provides you with a basic schema to communicate what when wrong.
-You can instantiate it by calling `new` on the class itself or using the helper method `error` provided in the operation class:
+Its use is completely optional, but provides you with a basic schema to communicate what when wrong.
+You can instantiate it by calling `new` on the class itself or using the helper method `error` provided by the operation class:

 ```ruby
 class CreateNugget < Pathway::Operation